MutAndr/MegaNews/README.md

 # MegaNews

+News Website with API.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

 ## Development server